NeosIT/active-directory-integration2/readme.txt

 * Buddy Press simple attributes: Synchronize attributes from Active Directory/NADI to BuddyPress' custom profiles
 * Login with Ultimate Member: Let UM users log in by using NADI
 * Login with WooCommerce: Let WooCommerce users log in by using NADI
+* WP-CLI: Execute common NADI tasks (Sync to WordPress, Sync to AD) with help of WP-CLI

 = Requirements =